jessicayanwang/ai-studio-hw1/README.md

 1. **Build Outline** – Profile Selector creates a bullet-point outline from the user profile.
 2. **Write Script** – Script Writer converts the outline into a short intro and writes it to file.

-## Reflection

-Reflection document is stored in `reflection.md`.

 ---
-## HW2 Extension: Connected Agent Using the Nanda Adapter SDK
+## Connect Agent Using the Nanda Adapter SDK
 1. Setup EC2 perms and Anthropic API key.
 2. Install Nanda.
 3. To run the project: